WTF do I Eat while Racing?

 When to eat your simple carbs: ~ 30 min prior to race start and every 60min.

-Continue to drink water and eat small amounts of food every hr for the duration of your ride.
+Continue to drink water with electrolytes and eat small amounts of food every hr for the duration of your ride.

 #6) Recover Like a Pro!